zirrusc/csnltk/csnltk/README.md

 =====================

-NLTK -- the Natural Language Toolkit -- is a suite of open source Python modules, data sets and tutorials supporting research and development in Natural Language Processing for C#.
+NLTK -- the Natural Language Toolkit -- is a suite of open source modules for C#, data sets and tutorials supporting research and development in Natural Language Processing for C#.

 Copyright (C) 2001-2013 NLTK Project